therealzella/IDS706_Polars_Descriptive_Statistics_Script/README.md

 - A `Makefile` for automating common tasks like formatting, linting, and testing.
 - A `.gitignore` file to keep unnecessary files out of your repository.
 - A `requirements.txt` file to manage dependencies.
+- A `stats_script.py` file for the homework requirement.
+- A `summary_report.pdf`, `price_histogram.png`, and `descriptive_stats.csv` for the results after running the .py file.

+The script will output:
+- `price_histogram.png` - A histogram visualizing the distribution of camera prices.
+- `summary_report.pdf` - A PDF document containing the descriptive statistics.

 ## Installation
 To set up this project locally, follow these steps: